Careers

 • Lead with example.
 Be considerate of other people's time, preferences, and needs.
 Help people follow a process you're in charge of by carrying it out effectively yourself.

 • Establish ownership of responsibilities.
 Recognize when someone needs to be responsible for something, and make sure it has a clear owner.
-That could be a specific task, or an ongoing responsibility, or an additional aspect of an already established responsibility.

 • Set clear goals.
 Whoever is responsible for a project or process needs to identify its goals, communicate about them, and build agreement among stakeholders.